brodieG/r2c/README.md

 Or statistics:

 ```
-system.time(mean(x))
+system.time(sum(x))
+sys.time(sum(x))
 ##   user  system elapsed
-##  0.029   0.000   0.030
+##  0.043   0.000   0.043
 ```

-On my ancient 1.2GHz system that's about 2-4 **CPU cycles** for each of the 10 million operations and loop overhead.
+On my system that's about 2-5 **CPU cycles** for each of the 10 million operations and associated loop overhead.
 Hard to get much faster.
 If we maintain a high ratio of native operations to R level calls our programs will be fast.
-But some tasks require more R-level calls, for example computing statistics on
+But some tasks require more R-level calls, for example computing statistics on groups:
-groups:

 ```
 g <- cumsum(sample(c(TRUE, rep(FALSE, 9)), n, replace=TRUE))